Recorder's Office - Mutual Commitment Registry

 What are the benefits of offering a mutual commitment registry?

 • This registry is for adult residents of the City who share a primary residence and rely on one another as dependents.
-The measure would help many of our elderly residents, people with adult dependent children, as well as same-sex couples.

 • It is a tool for employers to use, voluntarily, to determine eligibility for benefits from their company.